VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > transport the events that the system uses to construct the
 > denormalized read-model.

-There are two factors that the team will consider when they determine whether to continue using the Windows Azure Service Bus for transporting command messages.
+There are a number of factors that the team will consider when they determine whether to continue using the Windows Azure Service Bus for transporting all command messages.

 * In a CQRS implementation, commands are typically used within a bounded context, not between bounded contexts.
-This may mean that a command only exists within a process (or role instance in Windows Azure) and could therefore be handled in-memory without the need for any more robust messaging infrastructure.
+This may mean that some commands only exist within a process (or role instance in Windows Azure) and could therefore be handled in memory without the need for a messaging infrastructure to transport commands across process boundaries.
+* How would handling commands in memory instead of using a messaging infrastructure affect the resilience of the system in the face of failures?
+* What performance benefits would actually be gained by handling] commands in memory?
-* You can treat commands as a two-way, synchronous messaging pattern.
+* If you treat commands as a two-way, synchronous messaging pattern how is this supported by the two alternatives?

 > An asynchronous command doesn't exist, it's actually another event.
 If
 > I must accept what you send me and raise an event if I disagree, it's